gunjandatta/sprest-bs-starter/README.md

 ### index.html

 This file will contain the main element to render the solution to, and references the solution's JavaScript file.
 A helper method will be used to add a content editor webpart to a specified page.
-In order for this to work, the main element id must match the ```AppElementId``` property in the ```src/strings.ts``` file.

 ### SharePoint Storage